 Please continue reading the article it is very beneficial Walhamdulillah

 Assalaamu Alaikum wa rahmatullahi wa barakhatahu

-Depending upon your grade level you will be asked to purchase or be given through a rental agreement one or more of the following academic books for course enrollment at FTSOnline Homeschool Assistance Program or InHouseGA Homeschool Academics and Islamic Studies.
+Depending upon your grade level you will be asked to purchase or be given books through a rental agreement for one or more of the following academic books for course enrollment at FTSOnline Homeschool Assistance Program or InHouseGA Homeschool Academics and Islamic Studies.
 Some ISBN numbers have been provided for you; but you can ask for the others if needed inshaAllah.
-These list may have been updated to please confirm before purchasing items.
+These list may have been updated so please confirm before purchasing items.

 1. Macmillan Earth Science ISBN: 0022770607

 2. Macmillan Life Science ISBN 0-02-278-110-2

 3. Glencoe Science, Physical Science ISBN: 0-07-822745-3

 5th /6th McDougal Littell The Language of Literature ISBN 0-395-73701-X

 7th /8th The Language of Literature ISBN 0-395-73703-6